 The brightness of zoomies can also dim considerably when the light beam is at maximum zoom in either direction.
 Zoomies are also at a greater risk of water ingress, since the head adjusts like a camera lens.

-These torches are however pretty useful for basic home use, where their versatility can really come in handy.
+These LED torches are however pretty useful for basic home use, where their versatility can really come in handy.
 Zoomies are also highly prized by both artists and photographers, as the ‘zoom’ function allows them to manipulate their light source in order to create the right look for a particular image.

 What to Look for in a Torch?

 If you work in security, or any other field that may require you to operate by torchlight, then you owe it to yourself to purchase a dependable torch of relatively high quality.

 However, it isn’t at all necessary to buy the best LED torch on the market (and spend a lot of money needlessly in the process).
 An LED torch capable of being used professionally should ideally:

 - Be fashioned from a durable substance such as hard wearing plastic or specially treated aluminium.